 The card sorting surveys pay $5 and take around 10 minutes to complete.

 I estimate the pay per hour to be around £15-20.
-Of course, as you are paid in dollars, this does depend partly on the exchange rate when you come to withdraw your money from PayPal.
+Of course, as you are paid in dollars, this depends partly on the exchange rate when you withdraw your money from PayPal.

 My IntelliZoom review conclusion

 I really like this site.
 The money is good and the tasks are quite enjoyable.
 No, it won’t make you a fortune but you should be able to make £40+ per month with minimal effort.

 It can be frustrating as the surveys tend to fill up quite quickly, and you can be screened out in the early stages.
 Plus, the number of tasks I receive has dried up quite a bit.
 I used to receive several per week, but now I’m lucky to see one per week.
 But this could be because of my profile.

 But combined with other website testing companies, it still gives me a decent extra income.

 Yes it is.
 This is an established website that has been operating for many years.
 They have countless positive reviews across the web and pay out without issues.